konvajs/konva/README.md

   width: 500,
   height: 500,
 });
-// then all regular Konva code will work
+// Add shapes and export the stage with the usual Konva drawing API.
 ```

 # Backers